Why don’t they try branding supermarkets

 Against that acid test, supermarket chains come up sucking hind teat.
-There are a few major exceptions, and we will disclose them as we proceed, but the battle for supremacy in the supermarket gambit has come down to location, location, location.
+There are a few exceptions, and we will disclose them as we proceed.
+But the battle for supremacy in the supermarket gambit has come down to location, location, location.

 Look around at your own neighborhoods and you will quickly see the reality of the situation.
 There is no one branding supermarkets.